polyzium/MouseTiler/README.md

 * Preview of where the tile will end up
 * GUI configuration
-    * Default layout suggestions based on screeen ratio (such as 16:9, 32:9, 4:3 - not sure which ones will be implemented yet)
+    * Default layout suggestions based on screen ratio (such as 16:9, 32:9, 4:3 - not sure which ones will be implemented yet)
 * Define better default script colors - currently they are more or less just hex values I randomly typed towards blueish theme
 * Use current theme colors instead (with option to use the default script colors - per user choice)
 * Implement all the settings (and more) currently disabled in the configuration dialog